10 reasons why you should use quizzes with children

 How may of those quizzes that pop up on Facebook you have done recently?
 They can get addictive.
 When many of us were young we loved those quizzes in our favourite weekly magazines that would tot up whether you were a ‘mostly A’s/B’s/Cs’ type.
 Now we can quiz to our heart’s content online – there is always one we haven’t done yet.

 Even as adults we love a quiz.
 It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?
 How much do I know about that?
 What will my score be?
 So, how can we apply this enjoyment to quizzes with children in the classroom?
 What makes a quiz a good classroom tool?
 Here are 10 reasons that might get you thinking about using quizzes in your classroom:

 Simple as that – they are fun and we all know that if learning is fun, we learn better.
 Quizzes for us can be a few minutes of relaxation from our hours of marking.
 So, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?

 Quizzes raise confidence

-Quizzes can aid planning identify progress
+Quizzes can aid planning and identify progress

-Quizzes can aid individualised learning
+Quizzes can support individualised learning

 Quizzes are great for plenaries

 A quiz or poll at the end of a lesson is a good way to gain a quick overview of who needs help and where you could challenge pupils further.
-Having a standard set of meta-cognitive and evaluative questions online that pupils can access via an iPad or computer in any lesson makes this time efficient in preparation for the teacher too, plus children will get into the habit of reflecting on their learning independently.
+Having a standard set of meta-cognitive and evaluative questions online that pupils can access via an iPad or computer in any lesson makes this time efficient in preparation for the teacher too.
+Plus, children will get into the habit of reflecting on their learning independently.